 Lambda software is composed of a number of functions.
 Creating a serverless app with AWS Lambda is built upon event-based development, so a user’s action serves as a trigger that kickstarts backend and frontend response.

 Lambda’s role is to connect users’ actions to the software’s output, making sure that an application smoothly reacts to interactions.
-It can be a standalone functionality or feature other Amazon tools (like a DynamoDB database).
+It can be a standalone functionality or feature other Amazon tools (like a DynamoDB database) combining into entire serverless architecture development.

 How do you deploy a serverless app to Lambda?